PolytechAngersMecatroniqueClub/istia_rover/README.md

 Note that for now the physical address of the controller is hard-written in the code and you may want to change that...

+Note that is uses evdev library to handle the bluetooth controller.

 ## The launch files
 In the istia_rover/launch folder there are several launch files.